RedHat 6.2 - wow!

 o No Windows machine could print to a certain printer

-o Messages about "neighbor table overflow" were sometimes
+o Messages about "neighbor table overflow" were sometimes appearing on the console

 o "broken pipe" messages also came up now and then..